ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

       * **Attention to Detail:** Keen eye for detail to identify and address cleanliness issues promptly, contributing to a professional and well-maintained university environment.
      * **Organizational Skills:** Proven ability to manage tasks, prioritize workloads, and follow cleaning schedules.
 Maintain organizational efficiency in caretaking duties.
      * **Teamwork and Independence:** Strong ability to work both independently and collaboratively in teams with minimal supervision.
      * **Adaptability:**  Well-equipped to handle physically demanding tasks, maintaining energy and focus during extended periods of walking, standing, and lifting.
 Willingness to work outdoors in various weather conditions, including summer and winter.

+**Certifications**
+:
-     * Valid Class 5 driver's license and a reliable vehicle, ensuring punctuality and dependability for daily commute to work.
+    * Valid Class 5 driver’s license with a clean record.

 -----
 ### Experience
 **2020 - Present**